USING AKUA LIQUID PIGMENT

 Using Needle Applicators

 Most printmaking papers work well with Akua Liquid Pigment inks.
-Our favorites are Revere Monotype paper for monotype with a press and Arches 88 for hand printing monotypes with a Pin Press.
+Our favorite is Arnhem 1618 for both printing with an etching press and hand printing with a Pin Press.

 Dry Paper is recommended for Monotype.
 Printing on dry paper offers higher contrast prints.
 It also eliminates the possibility of paper shrinkage making it ideal for printing multi-registered plates.